Brushfam/openbrush-contracts/docs/docs/getting-started.md

 and reuse the code.
 There was a need to have a library that can provide base implementations of PSPs and to import/reuse them by customizing their own logic.
-Also, OpenBrush provides other useful traits and macros to help you build ink! smart contracts in more easy way.
+Also, OpenBrush provides other useful traits and macros to help you build ink! smart contracts in easier way.